palvarezc/cavendish-particle-tracks/docs/user-manual.md

 To save the data to a file for the analysis, click on the `Save to file` button.
 This will open a file dialog, which will allow you to select the file where you want to save the data.
 Two file types are suported: `CSV` and `Pickle`.

-The `CSV` file will save the data in a human-readable format, which can be opened in a text editor or a spreadsheet program.
-Make sure to import the data as a CSV file with the correct delimiter (`,`) and the right encoding (`UTF8`) so that the symbols are rendered correctly.
+`CSV` format is a readable comma-separated file format, which can be opened in a text editor, or a spreadsheet program, or using some other analysis tool like [pandas](https://pandas.pydata.org/).
+Make sure to import the data as a CSV file with the correct delimiter (`,`) and the correct encoding (`UTF8`) so that the symbols are rendered correctly.

 The `Pickle` file will save the data in a binary format, which can be open with Python using: